-Core Nigeria works through two interlacing elements: a Design Clinic and a Virtual Network, conducted in partnership with federal and state government, Scope Impact, Clinton Health Access Initiative (CHAI) Nigeria, and the Bill and Melinda Gates Foundation Nigeria country office.
+Core Nigeria works through three elements: Design Clinic, Virtual Network, and HCD Basics, conducted in partnership with federal and state government, Scope Impact, Clinton Health Access Initiative (CHAI) Nigeria, and the Bill and Melinda Gates Foundation Nigeria country office.

-Design Clinic teams in Lagos and Niger states are taking a learning-by-doing approach to HCD, applying design methods and tools to tackle specific health care challenges in their regions.
-With design mentoring support from Core Nigeria, state teams work through the phases of HCD, from conducting participatory design research, to co-creating, testing, and refining people-centered solution concepts.
+Design Clinic teams in Lagos and Niger states are taking a learning-by-doing approach to HCD, applying design methods and tools to tackle specific healthcare challenges in their regions.
+With design mentoring support from Core Nigeria, state teams work through the phases of HCD, from conducting participatory design research to co-creating, testing, and refining people-centred solution concepts.

 Both teams are focused on sustaining primary healthcare service quality and utilisation during the pandemic.
-The Design Clinic will result in one or two innovative solutions that will have the potential to be rapidly implemented to improve service delivery.
+The Design Clinic results in two innovative solutions that have the potential to be rapidly implemented to improve service delivery.
 Design Clinic teams are composed of representatives from the state ministries of health and Primary Health Care Development Agency/Board and CHAI Nigeria.

-The Virtual Network consists of a diverse base of stakeholders including state and federal government representatives, non-governmental organisations, donors, faith-based groups and community organisations.
+The Virtual Network consists of a diverse base of stakeholders including state and federal government representatives, non-governmental organisations, and donors.
 Nigerian design community members will also engage with the Virtual Network, sharing insights and expertise.
-Network sessions will also link with Design Clinic phases so that members can follow along with the clinic’s progress to learn and provide feedback on insights, methods, and proposed solutions.
+Network sessions will also link with Design Clinic phases so that members can follow and learn from the clinic’s progress.